OzzyCzech/ozzyczech.cz/content/bash/Load .env file in Bash.md

----
-title: Read .env file in bash
-date: 2019-03-01
-tags: [bash]
----

-# Read .env file in bash
+# Load .env file in Bash

-Let's have example **.env** file:
+There is an easy way to load an `.env` file in #bash.
+Let's have example `.env` file:

 ```
 example=value
 example2=value
 ```

-then you can read this file like this:
+then you can read this file in #bash like this:

 ```shell
 #!/usr/bin/env bash